 Mis-, dis-, and mal-information have become a pervasive threat to the election environment.
 Each has a specific definition.
 Together, we call them MDM.

-Misinformation is false but not created or shared with the intention of causing harm.
+Misinformation is inaccurate but not created or shared with the intention of causing harm.

 Influencing the political environment through social discourse is a tactic observed in well-funded and complex information attacks, but actors may have competitive, financial, or other motivations as well.
 Disinformation attacks can function by creating continued influence in a system or sector.
 Attackers may try to popularize perspectives and viewpoints in target demographics that lead to certain policy or political outcomes.
 Appearing as authentic citizens or a real customer base on social media, individual disinformation accounts can appeal to users and align with their existing beliefs.
 Organizations and individuals alike then experience the pressure to act on what is perceived as recurring legitimate messaging but, in reality, is deception.

 Often, inaccurate statements about elections are unintentional and just the result of misinformed individuals.
 As election officials, it’s not always important to understand the source or intent of the inaccurate information, but to simply address it with accurate messaging and other remediations.
 That is the focus of this best practice.

 Recognize MDM and its potential impact on election administration (Level 1 maturity)